webman-php/webman-manual/resource/doc/en/event.md

 [![webman-event](https://img.shields.io/github/last-commit/tinywan/webman-event/main)]()
 [![webman-event](https://img.shields.io/github/v/tag/tinywan/webman-event?color=ff69b4)]()

-Compared with middleware, events have the advantage of more precise positioning (or finer granularity) and are more suitable for some business scenarios to expand.
-For example, we often encounter situations where a series of operations need to be performed after a user registers or logs in.
-The event system can achieve the extension of the login operation without invading the original code, reducing the coupling of the system and the possibility of bugs.
+The advantage of events over middleware is that events are more precise in positioning (or finer-grained) than middleware, and they are more suitable for extending certain business scenarios.
+For example, we often encounter a series of operations that need to be performed after a user registers or logs in.
+With the event system, we can complete the login operation extension without modifying the original code, reducing the coupling of the system and reducing the possibility of bugs.

-## Project Address
+## Project URL

 [https://github.com/Tinywan/webman-permission](https://github.com/Tinywan/webman-permission)